heybereket/heybereket/README.md

 **Hey, I'm Bereket! 👋🏽**

 I'm a developer based in Toronto, Canada who has a passion to build things that impact people's day to day lives to make them better.

-In the future, my plan is to start a tech startup to bring my love of coding and entrepreneurship together.
+Currently, I am interested in Typescript, Elixir, Rust, and building consumer social apps + developer tools.

-In my free time, you can catch me bike riding, walking, exploring, and talking to new people :) <br>
+In my free time, you can catch me bike riding, walking, exploring, and talking to new people :)

 ![Hits](https://hits.link/hits?url=https://github.com/heybereket&bgRight=FAA0A0&bgLeft=555)